amplify-education/amplify_aws_utils/README.md

 This creates a package in `dist` directory.

 ## Running Tests
+`amplify_aws_utils` uses `tox`.
+You will need to install tox with `pip install tox`.
-As mentioned above, amplify_aws_utils uses tox, so running `tox` will automatically execute linters as well as the unit tests.
-You can also run functional and integration tests by using the -e argument.
+Running `tox` will automatically execute linters as well as the unit tests.
+You can also run them individually with the -e argument.

-For example, `tox -e lint,py27-unit,py27-integration` will run the linters, and then the unit and integration tests in python 2.7.
+For example, `tox -e lint,py36-unit` will run the linters, and then the unit tests in python 3.6

 To see all the available options, run `tox -l`.